 Next: You can never have too many of these.

-Need another reason to add more veggies to your dinner?
 Researchers report low vegetable intake is associated with poor sleep quality.
 And a healthy pattern of eating, “characterized by a high intake of vegetables, mushrooms, potatoes, seaweeds, soy products, and eggs, was associated with a decreased prevalence of difficulty initiating sleep once or more a week.”
-Adding more veggies to your diet might not improve your sleep right away.
+Eating more veggies might not improve your sleep right away.
 But a high veggie intake can only help you as you try to make your diet and your sleep patterns more healthy.

 Next: A common side dish